 By age, disability, features, genetic, nationality, pregnancy, race, religion, sex or sexual preference.

-Singapore O&G Ltd. (“SOG”) and its subsidiaries (collectively, the “Group”) is committed to maintaining high standards of honesty, openness and accountability.
+SOG Health Pte.
+Ltd. (“SOG Health”) and its subsidiaries (collectively, the “Group”) is committed to maintaining high standards of honesty, openness and accountability.

 The Group has adopted a Whistleblowing Policy and the following sets out the policy and procedures by which you can report your concerns.
 The Whistleblower can be assured that the information will be examined carefully and if it has merit will be acted on.
 The whistleblower (internal and external) can be assured that the Group intends to protect its business and reputation.